North County Plan

 • What is the Multiple Species Conservation Program (MSCP)?

-The Multiple Species Conservation Program (MSCP) is a long-term, regional habitat conservation program that protects vulnerable species and their habitats while providing economic growth opportunities in the County of San Diego (County).
+The Multiple Species Conservation Program (MSCP) is a long-term, regional habitat conservation program that protects vulnerable species and their habitats while providing economic growth opportunities in San Diego County.
+The MSCP balances protection of habitat and species with recreation, development, and agricultural activities.
+Enacted by the County of San Diego in 1997 with 11 other jurisdictions, the U.S. Fish and Wildlife Service, the California Department of Fish and Wildlife and various community stakeholders, this 50-year agreement preserves native vegetation and wildlife across San Diego.
 Under this program, large blocks of interconnected habitat will be conserved through acquisition of land by private and public entities and mitigation from development.

 • What area does the North County Plan cover?

-The North County Plan Area encompasses approximately 690,000 acres in and around the unincorporated communities of Bonsall, Central Mountain, Cuyamaca, De Luz, Fallbrook, Harmony Grove, Julian, Rancho Santa Fe, Lilac, North Mountain, Pala, Palomar Mountain, Pauma Valley, Rainbow, Ramona, Rincon Springs, Twin Oaks Valley, and Valley Center within the County's jurisdiction.
+The North County Plan Area encompasses approximately 680,000 acres in and around the unincorporated communities of Bonsall, Central Mountain, Cuyamaca, De Luz, Fallbrook, Harmony Grove, Julian, San Dieguito, North Mountain, Pala, Palomar Mountain, Pauma Valley, Rainbow, Ramona, Rincon Springs, Twin Oaks Valley, and Valley Center within the County's jurisdiction.

 • If my land is included within the MSCP Plan Area, will I be still able to develop it?